ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/clickpipes/object-storage.md

   ![Fill out connection details](./images/cp_step2_object_storage.png)

 5. The UI will display a list of files in the specified bucket.
-Select your data format (we currently support a subset of ClickHouse formats).
+Select your data format (we currently support a subset of ClickHouse formats) and if you want to enable continuous ingestion [More details below](#continuous-ingest).

   ![Set data format and topic](./images/cp_step3_object_storage.png)